php1ic/geant4Scripts/README.md

 	USAGE:	create_geant_cmake.sh -v <geant4 version> -s <path to source> -b <release/debug>
 ```

 The root path of the install is set on [line 19](create_geant_cmake.sh#L19), with the default being */usr/local/share/geant4*.
-The data directory path is constructed from this root path on [line 21](create_geant_cmake.sh#L19) so running with the default setting would require super-user privilages to build and install.
+The data directory path is constructed from this root path on [line 21](create_geant_cmake.sh#L19) so running with the default settings would require super-user privilages to build and install.

 ## [run\\_geant\\_cmake.sh](run_geant_cmake.sh)